If you've blocked our ad, please consider unblocking it.

 There are several bits of text for world map location pop-ups that exist in the game, but don't correspond to anything.

-- Gobb's house - Two possibilities exist for this one.
+- Gobb's house - No in-game evidence points to who "Gobb" would have been, however, two theories exist for this one.
 Either "Gobb" is the name of the friendly imp you encounter when you first arrive at Medina, or "Gobb" lived in one of the extra houses that existed in Medina in the prototype.

 - Eternal Repose - On its own, this doesn't seem to relate to much of anything.
 However, the Japanese version appends this with "亭", meaning "stop" (as in, a rest stop), suggesting this was intended for an inn or cafe, presumably in Truce or Porre.